Culture Shock (radio programme)

-Culture Shock was a weekly BBC World Service radio programme, hosted by Tim Marlow.
+Culture Shock is a weekly BBC World Service radio programme, hosted by Tim Marlow.
 The programme ran from 2005 to 2008.

 Format

 The programme aimed to examine "the latest cultural trends from around the world, social or technological developments which are reflecting and shaping the way we live: what are people thinking, buying, or doing and why; the next wave of telecommunications, the latest design craze or toy, new ways to entertain, future behaviours".

 Guests

 Among guests on the programme were: